Motta Sant'Anastasia

 Motta Sant'Anastasia (/it/) is a comune (municipality) in the Metropolitan City of Catania in the Italian region Sicily, located about 160 km southeast of Palermo and about 9 km west of Catania.

 Geography

-Volcanic plug of Motta Sant'Anastasia.

 Motta Sant'Anastasia borders the following municipalities: Belpasso, Camporotondo Etneo, Catania, Misterbianco.

 The oldest part of Motta Sant'Anastasia was built on a volcanic plug.
 A long and intense eruption dating back to 550,000 years ago caused the formation of this volcanic cone.

 Over the centuries, through erosion the cone has acquired its current shape having a quasi-regular, prismatic-hexagonal and pentagonal section, reaching a height of 65 m.

 The vegetation on the rock is made up of lichens and Indian fig (Opuntia ficus-indica), originally from Mexico but naturalized in the Mediterranean basin.

 History

 Motta, like other cities in the Simeto Valley, has ancient origins.
 Archaeological studies dating back to 1954 in contrada Ardizzone, testify Greek presence in the territory around the 5th–4th centuries BC.
 The Roman period, however, was evidenced by the discovery of some coins from the period of the great empire, and a mosaic found in contrada Acquarone, belonging to a rural villa.

 On behalf of Motta Sant'Anastasia name there are several hypotheses.
 According to some scholars Motta (pre-Roman name) and Anastasia (Greek-Byzantine name) have similar meanings and indicate the nature of the place, the typical relief of the territory that has been characterized by the Neck and the surrounding area of Motta Sant'Anastasia.
 Later in the 12th–14th centuries, the two names were combined and citizens joined in devotion to Sant'Anastasia, patroness of the town.

 Motta, since as early as the 4th century BC, has held a role of considerable importance as a stronghold of warning and defence.

 This role grew in the Middle Ages, during the Norman period, when Roger of Hauteville built a tower, in basalt stone, to guard the entrance of the plain of Catania and protect the area from Saracen incursions.
 "La Motta", in fact, consisted of an elevated place from where it was possible to control the entire territory.

 The first settlement outside the walls was the district of Urnazza that, around 1500, grew near the church of St. Anthony, previously a burial area.

 In 1526 the city became a fief of Antonio Moncada, Count of Adernò, and for four centuries, until the 20th century, the castle was used as a prison.

 In the late 17th century there were 560 inhabitants in Motta.
 Between the late 18th and the early 19th centuries, new neighborhoods formed, including Croce, Pozzo and Sciddichenti.
 In 1798 the inhabitants of Motta became 1400, rising to 2181 in the 1831 census of 1831.

 On 1 January 1820 the Court of Catania founded the separate commune of Motta Sant'Anastasia.